Arnold Hills: Vegetarianism

-Hills was the first President of the London Vegetarian Society (1888) serving alongside the young Mahatma Gandhi on the Executive Committee.
-He was also the first President of the Vegetarian Cycling and Athletic Club and also served as President of a London Vegetarian Rambling Club.
-He founded The Vegetarian, an independent magazine, as well as the Vegetarian Federal Union (1889), of which he was also President.
-Hills also had close ties with the Temperance League.
+Hills was the first president of the London Vegetarian Society, founded in 1888, and served on its executive committee with the young Mahatma Gandhi.
+He was also the first president of the Vegetarian Cycling and Athletic Club and president of the London Vegetarian Rambling Club.
+He founded The Vegetarian, an independent periodical, and the Vegetarian Federal Union in 1889, of which he was also president.
 He founded the Oriolet Fruitarian Hospital at Loughton, under the medical direction of Josiah Oldfield.

+In an article titled "Milk and Eggs", Hills described milk, cream, butter, cheese, and eggs as "props of a transition period" rather than part of the vegetarian ideal.
+He argued that milk and eggs were foods naturally intended for young animals and human infants, and that adults should move beyond them.
+He criticised the use of milk, cream, butter, and especially cheese on physiological grounds, claiming that cheese was made indigestible by fermentation.
+Hills also rejected eggs as less digestible when cooked, and said that reliance on milk and eggs was justified only by social convenience.
+He urged vegetarian "experimentalists" to replace them with fruit, nuts, and grains.

-Hills authored Vital Food (1892) which argued for a plant-based raw food diet.
+In 1892, Hills authored Vital Food, in which he argued for a plant-based raw food diet.

-Charles W. Forward's 1898 book on vegetarian history, Fifty Years of Food Reform was dedicated to Hills.

 Later life and death

-The failing fortunes of the ironworks and his involvement in developing a new car engine pushed the club into the background and he became a virtual invalid suffering from arthritis.
-He died at Hammerfield, Penshurst, Kent, in 1927 aged 69, and was buried at St Luke's Church in Penshurst.
-His shareholding in West Ham of 1100 out of 4000 (1142 shares remained unsold until 1961) passed to his family and the same arrangements remained.
+The failing fortunes of the ironworks and Hills's involvement in developing a new car engine pushed the club into the background, and he became disabled due to arthritis.
+He died at Hammerfield, Penshurst, Kent, in 1927, aged 69, and was buried at St Luke's Church at Chiddingstone Causeway in Penshurst.
+His shareholding in West Ham, 1,100 of 4,000 shares, passed to his family; 1,142 shares remained unsold until 1961.

+Legacy

+Charles W. Forward's 1898 history of vegetarianism, Fifty Years of Food Reform, was dedicated to Hills.

-In 2014 as part of their preparation for their move to the Olympic Stadium, West Ham announced one of the corporate entertainment areas would be a private dining club, the Arnold Hills suite.
+In 2014, as part of its preparations for moving to the Olympic Stadium, West Ham announced that one of its corporate entertainment areas would be a private dining club named the Arnold Hills suite.